Native Mobile App Development or React Native vs Flutter vs Cordova: What to Choose in 2023

 Cons of cross-platform app development

-Although nowadays there are several frameworks for cross-platform development, in this article we’ll take a closer look at three of them: Cordova, React Native, and Flutter.
+Although nowadays there are several frameworks for cross-platform development, in this article we’ll take a closer look at two of them: React Native and Flutter.

 What is React Native?